MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/get-started.md

 ## Set up

 To run any sample template, first, decide where you want your development environment to be hosted.
-For pros and cons, refer to [What is Azure Developer CLI]( azure-dev-cli-overview#development-environment-choices).
+For pros and cons, refer to the [debelopment environment choices]( azure-dev-cli-overview#development-environment-choices).

 Once you've decided which development environment is right for you, select the corresponding tab in the next section.